Other – Medical

 • Free

-Whether your medical application needs extruded tubing, heat shrinks, ribbons, or biomaterials products, we can help.
-We manufacture nearly all of the components necessary for catheter construction such as mandrels, liners, jacketing, and fusing sleeves.
+Whether your medical application needs tubing, heat shrinks, ribbons, or biomaterial products, we can help.
+We manufacture nearly all of the components necessary for catheter construction, such as mandrels, liners, jacketing, and fusing sleeves.
 In addition, our LCP catheter braiding allows these catheters to be used under MRI.
 We have a broad range of standard component sizes plus extensive customization options to ensure proper anatomical access and navigation.
-Our line of biomaterial products such as Absorv™ tubing (bioabsorbable endovascular scaffolding) and Bioweb™ Composites (stent encapsulation) facilitate novel device design.
-Our products are made from biocompatible resins which are USP Class VI approved.
+Our line of biomaterial products, such as Absorv™ tubing (bioabsorbable endovascular scaffolding) and Bioweb™ Composites (stent encapsulation), facilitates novel device design.
+Many of our products are made from biocompatible resins, which are USP Class VI approved.

 Our Team is Your Team

-For new devices, applications, or materials, we will work with you to overcome technical and processing problems to assist in advancing your prototype towards commercialization.
-We have worked contract manufacturers for decades to streamline their production offerings for optimum supply chain management and efficient production solutions.
-Zeus is ISO 9001:2008 and ISO 13485 certified with significant manufacturing capacity across multiple facility sites.
+For new devices, applications, or materials, we will work with you to overcome technical and processing problems to assist in advancing your prototype toward commercialization.
+We have worked with contract manufacturers for decades to streamline their production offerings for optimum supply chain management and efficient production solutions.
+Zeus is ISO 9001:2015 and ISO 13485 certified, with significant manufacturing capacity across multiple facilities.

 Regardless of your medical market or specialty, Zeus can help you raise your level of deliverable care.
 To learn more about the products or services described here and how we serve our medical markets, contact us today or call toll-free in the US 1-800-526-3842; internationally, please call +1-803-268-9500.